jankal13/jankal13.github.io/RESUME.md

 London, United Kingdom | Remote
 *June 2020 - September 2022*

++ Led 5 people as part of the infrastructure and security team.
 + Planned, managed and implemented ISO 27001 and BSI 200 standards to the infrastructure and all products.
 + Introduction of security and privacy by design to all areas within the company.
 + Introduced Infrastructure-as-a-Code (IaaC) to the infrastructure.